jrpool/calculator/README.md

 At any time, the application is in some _state_.
 The state is the facts that the user can still do something about without restarting the application.
 The state is composed of 4 facts:

-- _arg0_: a _numString_ (string representing a number).
+- _numString_: a string representing a number, or the empty string.
-- _binaryOp_: a function of 2 numeric arguments.
-- _arg1_: a numString.
+- _binaryOp_: the string `+`, `-`, `×`, or `÷`, or else undefined.
+- _terms_: an array of 0, 1, or 2 elements.
+If it has a first element, it is a string representing a number.
+If it also has a second element, it is the string `+`, `-`, `×`, or `÷`.
-- _volatiles_: data about inputs that cannot always be performed.
+- _volatiles_: an array of data about inputs that cannot always be performed.

-The format of a numString is exemplified by `-⅟1234.56e15`.
-This represents the number you get when you multiply 1234.56 by 1,000,000,000,000,000, then divide 1 by the result, and then make that result negative.
-A numString must contain at least one digit, but otherwise it can contain or omit all the components shown here.
+The format of any string representing a number is exemplified by `-⅟1234.56e+15`.
+This represents the number you get when you multiply 1234.56 (called the _multiplier_) by 1,000,000,000,000,000 (called the _multiplicand_), then divide 1 by the result (indicated by the _inverter_), and then make that result negative (indicated by the _negator_).
+Such a string must contain at least one digit, but otherwise it can contain or omit all the components shown here. `e` stands for “10 the the power of”.
+The sign following `e` can be either `+` or `-`.

-There are 4 possible values for `binaryOp` (other than undefined):

 Some inputs—the digits 0 to 9—are always performable.
-All the other inputs are volatile: Whether they can be performed depends on the values of arg0, binaryOp, and arg1.
+All the other inputs are volatile: Whether they can be performed depends on the values of `numString`, `binaryOp`, and `terms`.
 For each volatile input, the `volatiles` property specifies whether it can currently be performed.
 For example, if the state is empty, the only performable volatile is the decimal point.
 If you then enter a digit, 7 more volatiles (such as `+`) become performable.
 At any time, only the performable inputs are enabled; the other inputs are disabled.
-When an input is disabled, its button is marked to show this and its keypresses have no effect.
+When an input is disabled, its button and its keypresses have no effect.

 The state is always displayed in the calculator.
-The `arg0`, `binaryOp`, and `org1` values are concatenated and displayed at the top. , represented by a string.
-The basic format of the displayed state is
+The `terms` elements and the `numString` are concatenated and displayed at the top.
+An example is `-456.78 ÷ 31`, where `31` is the `numString`.
+The `volatiles` are displayed by means of the buttons’ appearances: bright if enabled, and dim if disabled.

-Each of them is composed of the following substrings in this order:

-- An optional _negator_ (–).
-- An optional _inverter_ (⅟).
-- A _multiplier_ (a string of digits, optionally including a decimal point).
-- An optional _multiplicand_ ('e' followed by a string of digits, optionally including a decimal point).

-re is a _display_ at the top showing the _state_ in the form of a string.

-numChar: a character matching /[0-9.]/.
-Negative prefix: “–”.
-Reciprocal prefix: “⅟”.
-numString: a string that concatenates 4 segments: negative prefix (optional). reciprocal prefix (optional).
-  multiplier: 1 or more numChars. multiplicand (optional): “e” followed by 1 or more numChars.
+The application imposes some restrictions on the formats of strings representing numbers.

-cleanNumString: a numString whose multiplier does not begin with '0' immediately followed by another digit and does not begin with “.”
+- If it is `numString`, then its multiplier cannot begin with '0' immediately followed by another digit, and also cannot contain “.” before its first digit.
+So, the application converts `0056` to `56`, and it converts `.5` to `0.5`.
-finalNumString: a cleanNumString that has:
-  1. No reciprocal prefix.
-  2. No multiplier starting with “-0”.
+- If it is the first element of `terms`, there are additional restrictions:
+    - No inverter.
+The application calculates the reciprocal and displays that.
+    - No multiplier consisting of `-0`.
+That is converted to `0`.
-  3. No post-“.” trailing “0”s in the multiplier.
+  3. No trailing `0`s in the multiplier after a decimal point.
-  4. No trailing “.” in the multiplier.
-code: a unique identifier of a button.
-state: an object representing the information eligible for manipulation, containing 4 properties:
-    currentNum: a numString being composed.
-    op: the code of a binary operator .
-    terms: the current result as an array of a committed numString and a committed binary operator code.
-    contingentButtons: an object with properties describing the volatile buttons, each having as its value an array of the button class (“std” for gray or “op” for orange) and whether the button is now enabled.
-stateString: a string
-opChar: the character representing a binary operator in
+  4. The multiplier may not end with `.`.

+The `op^` input, performed with the `±` button or the`` ` ``key, toggles the sign of the `numString`.

+The `op1` input, performed with the `⅟` button or the `\` key, toggles the presence of the inversion operator on the `numString`.

+The `op~` input, performed with the `≅` button or the `~` key, rounds, and how it rounds depends on the state.

+- If there are a `numString` and 2 terms, it performs the calculation with rounding.
+- If there is a `numString` and no term, it rounds the `numString`.

+The `op=` input, performed with the `=` button or the `=` or `Enter` key, performs the calculation (without rounding).

+The `op!` input, performed with the `⌫` button or the `Backspace`, `Escape`, or `Clear` key, deletes the final character of the state.

+A `binaryOp` input, performed with any of the buttons in the left-most column or with the `+` (plus), `-` (minus), `*` (times), or `/` or `÷` (divided by) key, has an effect that depends on the state.

+- If there is no term, it converts the `numString` to a `term` and then makes itself the `binaryOp`.
+- If there are 1 term and a `binaryOp`, it replaces the `binaryOp` with itself.
+- If there are 2 terms and a `numString`, it performs the calculation with those 3 arguments, replaces the terms with the result as 1 term, and makes itself the `binaryOp`.

+The calculator enforces a limit of 40 digits on the aggregate length of the numeric elements of the state.

+The above rules, while not intuitive as presented, are intended to produce a calculator that does what the user’s intuition anticipates.

 ### Implementation